vaclavblazej/noosphere/README.md

 There are several small projects which present how to use this system.
 They are in a separate repository [gr-web](https://github.com/vaclavblazej/gr-web) and use the `api.py` rest interface implementation.

-# Idea

-The idea is more important than its implementation.
-It is expected that these concepts will be reimplemented by other authors or groups.
-Other implementations should have a compatibility layer so that core features or core-compatible features are runnable.